mitranim/wordplay/readme.md

 shituation (sphinctertaut circumstance) © LJ

-meating (meeting of friends where you eat a lot of meat; BBQ with friends) © LR
+meating (meeting of friends where you eat a lot of meat; BBQ with friends) © VA

-derpartment (an extremely incompetent department) © LR
+derpartment (an extremely incompetent department) © VA

-reapeat (reap someone again) © LR
+reapeat (reap someone again) © VA

-statisfied (satisfied statistically or by statistics) © LR
+statisfied (satisfied statistically or by statistics) © VA

-enterpretation (submitting your own view) © LR
+enterpretation (submitting your own view) © VA

-outroduce (tell your friends not to deal with the person anymore, 'cause they a bitch) © LR
+outroduce (tell your friends not to deal with the person anymore, 'cause they a bitch) © VA

-stereotypographical (when you can always expect anything related to printing text to fuck up decent standards and data presentation) © LR
+stereotypographical (when you can always expect anything related to printing text to fuck up decent standards and data presentation) © VA

 satyre © M